 2. After delivery to the Chair or Vice-Chair of a written request for a meeting signed by at least 25 voting members of the Faculty.
 The request shall be acted on within 48 hours by scheduling a meeting to take place within five calendar days.

-D. Voting members shall consist of the DGSOM Faculty in any Academic Senate series and full-time Health Sciences Clinical faculty.
+D. Voting members shall consist of DGSOM Faculty in any Academic Senate series and full-time Health Sciences Clinical faculty.
 Other non-Academic Senate faculty members have the right to attend and participate, but shall not vote.

 E. The agenda shall include the following, in the stated order: